UniekLee/Blog/content/posts/2014-07-31-life-is-unfair-ive-had-enough.md

 - Thoughts
 ---

 Life is unfair.
 We all know that.
-And I've actually had enough of being put down by the unfairness that is inherent of life!
+And I've actually had enough of being put down by the unfairness that is inherent of life!<!--more-->

 <blockquote>Life's unfair, get used to it!</blockquote>